 Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 The DRDO stands for Defence Research and Development Organisation.
-DRDO was created by the Government of India in 1958, under the Ministry of Defence (Raksha Mantralaya).
+The Government of India created DRDO in 1958 under the Ministry of Defence (Raksha Mantralaya).

 - DRDO functions under the administrative control of the Ministry of Defence, Government of India.

-- It is striving to develop a class science and technology base for India, and it provides our Defence Services with a decisive edge by providing them internationally competitive systems and solutions.
+- It is striving to develop a class science and technology base for India.
+In addition, it provides our Defence Services with a decisive edge by providing them with internationally competitive systems and solutions.

 - Dr. G. Satheesh Reddy is the current Chairman of DRDO.

-Defence is a very important and changing topic area in the UPSC Syllabus.
-As DRDO plays an important role in the country’s defence mechanism, it is very important that all IAS aspirants pay close attention and study DRDO India thoroughly.
+Defence is a very important and dynamic topic in the UPSC Syllabus, particularly in GS Paper-3..
+As DRDO plays an important role in the country’s defence mechanism, it is very important that all UPSC aspirants pay close attention and study DRDO India thoroughly.

-For more information, you can also visit the official website of DRDO.
+For more information, you can also visit the official DRDO website

 What is the History of DRDO?

-Defence Research and Development Organisation, which is DRDO full form, was established by the government of India in 1958 by amalgamating three large defence organisations called:
+The full form of DRDO is Defence Research and Development Organization.
+The government of India established it in 1958 by amalgamating three large defense organizations called:

 1. Defence Science Organisation or DSO